Health

 Maternal and Child Health

-Our experienced healthcare teams conduct mobile MCH clinics across 516 villages in Mwimbi and Muthambi sub-counties.
-The teams conduct health education, provide free treatment services, supplementation of micronutrients such as vitamin A to under-five children, prenatal multivitamins, deworming of all children under five years, nutritional assessment, and offer family planning to women.
+Our experienced healthcare teams conduct mobile MCH clinics across 516 villages in Mwimbi, Muthambi, and Tharaka South sub-counties.
+The teams conduct health education and provide free treatment services.
+In addition to education and treatment, clinics provide prenatal multivitamins, deworming, nutritional assessment, and micronutrient supplements (such as vitamin A) to under-five children, as well as family planning to women.

 Children were treated in our mobile clinics